tgherzog/wbg-catalog-manual/index.md

 *Version 2*

-### What is the relationship between the Microdata catalog and the Open Data catalog?

-*Version 2*

 </div>

+### What is the difference between the Microdata catalog and the Open Data catalog?

+The [Bank's Microdata catalog](http://microdata.worldbank.org) is designed specifically for microdata collected from surveys of individuals, households and business entities.
+The Microdata catalog has search and data storage features that are specifically designed to support microdata.
+The microdata catalog also has its own [terms of use](http://microdata.worldbank.org/index.php/terms-of-use) that includes seven  access policies ranging from "open" to "no data access" in order to support different licensing regimes.
+Only datasets classified as "open" would be included in the Open Data Catalog.

 ### What data formats are acceptable for the Catalog? ### {#data-formats}